BadCode-666d6c/Morph-Plugin/README.md

-A simple morph plugin written for Spigot version 1.18.1
+A simple morph plugin writen for Spigot version 1.18.1